 Annihilation is a cosmic-level event that spans galaxies and threatens Marvel's greater universe.
 Long-time Marvel readers know that Marvel's spaceways are populated by beings whose power is akin to gods.
 For Annihilus to be considered a threat of this calibre, surely he must be a god-like being himself?
 That's a good question.
 Let's take a closer look.

 At the center of Annihilus' chest is a glowing rod.
-Not just any bauble or weapon this is the Cosmic Control Rod.
+Not just any bauble or weapon, this is the Cosmic Control Rod.
 It is the source of Annihilus' personal power.
 Such power can be increased to untold levels because of the insectoid warlord's vampiric nature.
 Annihilus can absorb cosmic energy from others and grow stronger.
 On an individual level he is formidable, watch this cruel tyrant in the panel below as he uses his power to destroy his own forces en masse to enforce discipline.

 His forces?
 Yes.
 Here they are.

 The term "swarm" is a fitting term for Annihilus' insect-like legions.
-And swarm they are, assembled from thousands of worlds and brought from the Negative Zone in such vast numbers that they threaten to overwhelm by sheer numbers alone.
+And swarm they are, assembled from thousands of worlds and brought from the Negative Zone in such vast hordes that they threaten to overwhelm by sheer numbers alone.
 In one way Annihilation is a reprieve from Civil War.
 Civil War is "messy" from a moral standpoint - both forces are right and wrong in varying degrees; Civil war is a war full of gray areas.
 Annihilation is black and white: A swarm of destructive bugs is out to destroy the known universe, they must be stopped or the universe is enslaved.

 This swarm functions as a coalition of hives.
 Each segment ruled by a Queen who answers to Annihilus.
 He calls them his "concubines".
 This is both the strength of the swarm and its weakness.
 Annihilus forces are for the most part mindless slaves to his will making them relentless to the point of suicide.
 On the other hand, if an opposing force manages to get to a Queen, or, to Annihilus himself, it would effectively "cut off the head of the beast" rendering the underlings vulnerable.